Chapter 9: Annual Conference Programs

 9.12 Cosponsorships

+ACRL units may cosponsor “in name only” programs offered by other units of the American Library Association at the Annual Conference, Midwinter Meeting, or virtually.
+For these “in name only” sponsorships of ALA programs, Board approval is not required.
 "In name only" is defined as meaning that no ACRL resources, including staff time or space in ACRL publications, would be requested.
-It simply means that the ACRL name will be used in conjunction with the hosting unit's promotions.
-(Source: ACRL Board, February 1994)
+"In name only" means simply that the ACRL name will be used in conjunction with the hosting unit's promotions.

 9.13 Evaluations